nonsymplectic/system/README.md

 UI tokens represent **host-specific display properties**, such as:

-* font family
-* font size (pt)
-* font size (px)
+* font families and sizes
 * colors
 * scaling
-* ANSI terminal colors
+* terminal palettes

-They are:
+Properties:

 * set at the system level
-* forwarded into Home Manager
+* forwarded into Home Manager as an **immutable policy**
 * consumed by user-level modules
-* never mutated by implementations
+* never mutated or derived from within Home Manager modules

-UI tokens are *inputs*, not configuration.
+UI tokens are **inputs**, not configuration.

 ---

-## Desktop plugin system (Home Manager)
+## Desktop system (Home Manager)

-The desktop environment is implemented as a **plugin system** at the Home Manager layer.
+The desktop environment is implemented entirely at the **Home Manager layer** as a plugin system.

-This system is:
+The system is:

 * window-manager agnostic
 * bar agnostic
 * launcher agnostic
 * terminal agnostic

-It provides a stable interface while allowing new components to be added with minimal churn.
+It provides a stable policy interface while allowing new components to be added with minimal churn.

 ---

-### Host-facing interface (`my.desktop.*`)
+### Desktop policy (`my.desktop.*`)

-Hosts select desktop components via declarative policy options:
+Hosts select desktop behavior via declarative **policy options**:

 * `my.desktop.enable`
 * `my.desktop.wm`